lboix/flux2-lite/README.md

 - If you are already using a GitOps agent on your Kubernetes cluster, deactivate the reconciliation for the namespace you want to test
 - All the entities related to the namespace you are testing are already defining it in their manifest (`metadata: / namespace:`)
 - All the entities related to the namespace you are testing are inside a folder
+- All the entities have been created through manifests (no usage of Helm charts)
 - Make sure that the namespace `flux-system` does not exist in your cluster

 ## Setup